COLON HYDROTHERAPY – COLONICS

 What's The Difference Between An Open And A Closed System?

-During a closed system treatment, you lay on a massage table and the therapist inserts the speculum.
-This speculum has a small tube for warm filtered water to flow in and a large tube for waste to flow out.
+During a closed system treatment, you are lying on a massage table during the session.
+The speculum is inserted approximately 1 inch and the hoses attached to it run from you directly to the machine, so no odour escapes.
+It has both a small hose for warm filtered water to flow in and a larger hose for waste to flow out.
 You are able to see what you are releasing through the viewing tube that takes the waste back to the sewage.
 Your therapist remains with you the entire time and will perform light massage if needed/desired.
 Your therapist, in constant communication with you, is in control of the water going in and then releasing the water via the waste control.
-All of the waste goes through the tube without you having to push.
+All of the waste goes through the tube without you having to push; your therapist will guide you in breathing through it..
 In addition, your therapist will add healing elements like chlorophyll, aloe, coffee and wheatgrass to help breakdown the fecal matter and mucous, ensuring that you have a great release.

 Where Does The Water Come From?